clarityoverclever/clarityoverclever.github.io/_tabs/about.md

 The goal is not to join the cargo cult of the "copy and paste AI" developer, but to __think__ with AI; to test assumptions, explore alternatives, and refine reasoning while maintaining full ownership of design and implementation.

 **AI should amplify developer clarity, not replace it.**

-## How a Joke Changed My Career
-Seven years ago I was told that, "there are two types of system administrators in the world, those who know PowerShell and, 'would you like fries 🍟 with that'" . . . and, I've been learning PowerShell ever since.